bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     The method used in Bitcoin for converting 160-bit hashes into P2PKH and P2SH addresses.
 Also used in other parts of Bitcoin, such as encoding private keys for backup in WIP format.
 Not the same as other base58 implementations.

     **Not to be confused with:** P2PKH address, P2SH address, IP address

+  Bitcoin URI
+    A URI which allows receivers to encode payment details so spenders don't have to manually enter addresses and other details.

   Block
     One or more transactions prefaced by a block header and protected by proof of work.
 Blocks are the data stored on the block chain.